airbytehq/airbyte/airbyte-integrations/connectors/source-branch/README.md

 # Branch
-This directory contains the manifest-only connector for `source-branch`.
+This directory contains the manifest-only connector for `source-branch` (https://branch.io/).

 Branch Connector
+## Documentation reference:
+- Visit `https://help.branch.io/developers-hub/reference/apis-overview` for API documentation

+## Authentication setup
+`Branch` uses different authentication methods depending on the API in use, Visit `https://help.branch.io/developers-hub/reference/trying-apis#authentication` for more information

 ## Usage
 There are multiple ways to use this connector: